Get an instant quote for gas & electricity at a UK company putting environmental friendliness first.

 Exits fees, how we all love them.
 If your current supplier charges a nasty exit fee for leaving your contract early then Bulb will refund it in full as a credit to your Bulb account (up to a maximum of £120 per switch).
 To claim the refund just send Bulb an email with a copy of the final bill from your previous supplier with the exit fee amount itemised.
 Nice.

-Get £50 off your first bill using our sign up link
+Get £50 added to your account using our link

 Another thing that tipped me to switch to Bulb is their limited time offer of giving anyone you refer a tidy £50 off their first bill.
 So tell your friends and family and they’ll not only get £50 but you will too – at least while the offer lasts.

-To get £50 off your first bill just use my link to Bulb here.
+To get £50 credited to your account just use my link to Bulb here.

-In the 26 months since I switched from E-on to Bulb energy I couldn’t be happier with Bulb’s service.
+Since switching from E-on to Bulb energy I couldn’t be happier with Bulb’s service.
 Entering meter readings and checking usage and bills on the website has been a breeze.
-Even my technophobic, hard to impress 78 year old Dad has found the Bulb website very easy to use and is recommending Bulb to anyone who’ll listen!
+Even my technophobic, hard to impress 79 year old Dad has found the Bulb website very easy to use and is recommending Bulb to anyone who’ll listen!

-Looking back at 2017 Bulb announced two price cuts (totalling £50) while other providers prices were increasing prices.
-As of March 2018 Bulb announced their first price rise since I joined – a 2.8% increase compared to 5.5% for British Gas.
+Looking back at my first year Bulb announced two price cuts (totalling £50) while other providers prices were increasing prices.
+The next year (2018) Bulb announced their first price rise since I joined – a 2.8% increase compared to 5.5% for British Gas.

-Wholesale energy costs got pretty crazy in 2018, increasing by 21% from February to August!
+Wholesale energy costs got pretty crazy that year, increasing by 21% from February to August!
 In that context a price rise of 5.1% in August didn’t sound so bad with Bulb still £261 a year cheaper than the Big Six plans at the time (based on a dual fuel home using 3,100kw electricity and 12,000kwh gas).

-So while it’s never great to hear of an increase it’s still heartening to know I’ve been paying less compared to alternatives alongside the peace of mind of using renewable energy.
+So while it was never great to hear of an increase it was still heartening to know I’d been paying less compared to alternatives alongside the peace of mind of using renewable energy.
 If wholesale costs go down Bulb have a Fair Price Principle stating if wholesale prices fall by more than £20 a year your tariff will too.
 In December 2018 Bulb kept to their word and lowered gas prices by 4.2% and in March 2019 prices were lowered again by an average of £20 a year.
+As of April 2019 Money Saving Expert listed Bulb as their Cheapest Top Energy Service.

-Bulb kicked off 2019 announcing they’ve reached 950,000 members (apparently I was their 4,004th member!) which collectively equates to saving 1.4 million tonnes of CO2 per year.
-The equivalent of planting 722 million trees!
+Bulb now have well over 1.6 million members (apparently I was their 4,004th member!) which collectively equates to saving over 5.2 million tonnes of CO2 since launching.
+The equivalent of planting over a billion trees!
 A personalised email just informed me that the equivalent of 1,152 trees were down to me.
 Nice again.

 Using Bulb’s website